keith-kurak/pico-8-codemash-2023/exercises/09-progression.md

 ```lua
 rectfill(0,0,128,128,backdrops[level % 3])
 ```

+Back in `_update60()`, play a sound when the level changes.
+Recall lesson 6 on how to make and play SFX

+🏃**Try it!** Doesn't technically do much, but looks/ sounds cooler

 ### 3. Add a not started/ title state
 Add a variable at the top of tab 0 to indicate that the game hasn't started: